ds21h/JB_Suguru/README.md

 If you have any questions or remarks please send me a mail on ds21h@hotmail.com

 History

+Version 1.0.3 - 11-03-2021
+-   Deleted the exception introduced in version 1.0.1 as it proved insufficient.
+-   Introduced a basic undo function (buffer 20 entries and only during the current transaction).

 Version 1.0.2 - 19-02-2021
 -   Introduced transactions on the DB.
 The multi-threaded approach introduced in Version 1.0 sometimes caused problems with simultaneous access.
 -   Changed MIME-type in the Import function as the Google Files application doesn't handle it well (only possible file-picker in Android 11).